5 Reasons to Choose Angelo State for your Civil Engineering Bachelor’s Degree

 #5.
 You are joining a diverse family in a supportive environment.

 Civil engineers work in large teams to get the job done.
 The engineering faculty strive to create inclusive, welcoming classroom environments where you work with classmates in small class sizes and have easy access to engineering faculty.
 Getting involved is easy as there are numerous undergraduate student research and student organizations to join.
-See below for more information!
+Our students are hard at work bringing professional engineering student organizations to campus.
+Read about the current student organizations in the sections below!

 The Engineering Council is a student group that is in the process of becoming an ASCE student chapter (American Society of Civil Engineers).
 The group plans to hold monthly meetings with local Professional Engineers as guest speakers in 2017-2018, and has already participated in the Texas-Mexico Student Symposium where they placed 3rd in the Concrete Bowling Ball Competition.
 The group’s mission is to provide students in the David L. Hirschfeld Department of Engineering at ASU opportunities to develop leadership skills and become well-rounded individuals with the ability to adapt to our changing society and its environment.